Scotland Island: Community

 Scotland Island is one of two inhabited islands in the Sydney area.
 The island is accessed by the Church Point Ferry and private vessels.
-Most of the island consists of bushland, with a residential zones of approximately 350 houses around the perimeter foreshore.
+Most of the island consists of bushland, with a residential zone of about 350 houses around the perimeter foreshore.
 There are no shops, cafes or industrial zones.

 The non-residential buildings are a kindergarten, Community Hall and Fire Station.
 The Child Centre and Community Hall were built by the residents in the 1980s and 1990s and are used for various purposes.
-Community groups on the island include Island Thinking, which organises regular discussion groups, and a number of artists.
+Community groups on the island include a regular discussion group and an international folk dancing group.
 In 2006, an arts and film festival was organised on the island by the community.
 A fire in an art gallery in neighbouring Newport destroyed a collection of artworks created by artists living on Scotland Island and the offshore communities of Pittwater.

 There is no road access to the island, so the volunteer fire brigade fulfill a number of essential services normally performed by full-time emergency service personnel in other areas of Sydney.
 The Scotland Island Rural Fire Brigade (SIRFB) is made up of volunteers: about 30 active (firefighting) members and about another 30 associate (non-firefighting) members.

-In the 2016 Census, there were 579 people on Scotland Island.
-67.6% of people were born in Australia and 88.1% of people spoke only English at home.
-The most common responses for religion were No Religion 46.3% and Catholic 18.0%.